jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 function showNextImage() {

+	// Returns reference to the next image node var image = getNextImage();

 	// Stuff to show the image here...

 	// Here's the callback:
-	settings.onImageShow.call( this );
+	settings.onImageShow.call( image );
 }
 ```

-Instead of initiating the callback via traditional means (adding parenthesis) we're calling it in the context of `this` which will be a reference to the image node.
+Instead of initiating the callback via traditional means (adding parenthesis) we're calling it in the context of `image` which will be a reference to the image node.
 This means that you have access to the actual image node through the `this` keyword within the callback:

 ```
 $( "ul.imgs li" ).superGallery({